 Can I have both points and cash back cards?

-Yes, and you absolutely should.
-Using a cash back card for everyday spending and a points card for travel and dining categories is a powerful, expert-level strategy.
-This is often called the “hybrid” or “two-card” system.
+Yes, and you should.
+Using a cash back card for everyday purchases and a points card for bonus categories like travel and dining is a powerful strategy.
+For example, some cards offer high earning rates at Gas Stations and Restaurants.

 Are credit card points taxable?

-Generally, no. The IRS typically views credit card rewards earned from spending as non-taxable rebates on purchases.
-This is different from bank account sign-up bonuses, which are often considered taxable income.
-You can find more information in the IRS Publication 525 concerning miscellaneous income.
+Generally, no. The IRS views rewards from spending as non-taxable rebates.
+This is different from bank account bonuses.
+For more, see the IRS Publication 525.

-What’s the single easiest reward card to start with?
+What’s the easiest reward card to start with?